Follow TV Tropes

 • Rush'n Attack: Ex-Patriot.
 Yes, Konami simultaneously revived one of their mustiest IPs and shamelessly ripped off Shadow Complex all in one.

 • Rygar, the NES version, which has a whole series of items to collect in order to improve your climbing skills more and more, and then makes you try to remember which previous stage had that unreachable ledge.
-Rygar further stands out by being released a month before Metroid, making it the true first Trope Maker for the genre.
+Rygar further stands out by being released a month before Metroid, making it an Ur-Example.

-• Saga Of Sins, set in a sprawling medieval world with up to 31 side-quests.
+• Saga Of Sins, a game with graphics resembling stained church-glass set in a sprawling medieval world with up to 31 side-quests.

 • The Sacred Armour of Antiriad is retroactively considered one of these.
 As a fun fact, it was released in the same year as Metroid, only a few months apart, and the games have by pure coincidence thematic overlap.